 - 1. In an emergency and with extreme caution; and - 2.
 After: - a. the failure of less restrictive alternatives (such as Positive Behavior Supports, constructive and non-physical deescalation, and re-structuring the environment); or - b. a determination that such alternatives would be inappropriate or ineffective under the circumstances. - 3.
 Restraints shall never be used as a punitive form of discipline or as a threat to gain control or gain compliance of a student's behavior. - 4.
-School personnel shall: - a. use restraints only for the period of time necessary and using no more force than necessary; and - b. prioritize the prevention of harm to the student. - C. Duties related to the use of restraint general requirements

-When restraints are used, the district shall ensure that:

-- 1. no restraint is administered in such a way that the student is inhibited or impeded from breathing or communicating; - 2. no restraint is administered in such a way that places excess pressure on the student's chest, back, or causes positional asphyxia; - 3. restraints are only administered by district staff who have received training in accordance with the State Board rules; - 4. opportunities to have the restraint removed are provided to the student who indicates he/she is willing to cease the violent or dangerous behavior; - 5. when it is determined by trained district staff that the restraint is no longer necessary to protect the student or others (i.e. the emergency no longer exists), the restraint shall be removed; and - 6. the student is reasonably monitored to ensure the student's physical safety.

-Additionally, in the case of seclusion, staff shall reintegrate the student or clearly communicate to the student that the student is free to leave the area used to seclude the student.

-- D. Proper administration of specific restraints - 1.
-Chemical restraints shall not be used.

-- Mechanical restraints shall not be used, except that this provision shall not apply to armed security officers who have received documented training in defensive tactics utilizing handcuffing procedures and are detaining the student for law enforcement. - 3.
-Physical restraint - a. a person administering the physical restraint shall only use the amount of force necessary to stop the dangerous or violent actions of the student. - a restrained student shall be continuously monitored to ensure that the breathing of the student in such physical restraint is not compromised. - c. a student shall be released from physical restraint within fifteen minutes after the initiation of the restraint, except when precluded for safety reasons.
+School personnel shall: - a. use restraints only for the period of time necessary and using no more force than necessary; and - b. prioritize the prevention of harm to the student. - C. Duties related to the use of restraint general requirements - When restraints are used, the district shall ensure that: - 1. no restraint is administered in such a way that the student is inhibited or impeded from breathing or communicating; - 2. no restraint is administered in such a way that places excess pressure on the student's chest, back, or causes positional asphyxia; - 3. restraints are only administered by district staff who have received training in accordance with the State Board rules; - 4. opportunities to have the restraint removed are provided to the student who indicates he/she is willing to cease the violent or dangerous behavior; - 5. when it is determined by trained district staff that the restraint is no longer necessary to protect the student or others (i.e. the emergency no longer exists), the restraint shall be removed; and - 6. the student is reasonably monitored to ensure the student's physical safety. - Additionally, in the case of seclusion, staff shall reintegrate the student or clearly communicate to the student that the student is free to leave the area used to seclude the student. - D. Proper administration of specific restraints - 1.
+Chemical restraints shall not be used. - 2.
+Mechanical restraints shall not be used, except that this provision shall not apply to armed security officers who have received documented training in defensive tactics utilizing handcuffing procedures and are detaining the student for law enforcement. - 3.
+Physical restraint - a. a person administering the physical restraint shall only use the amount of force necessary to stop the dangerous or violent actions of the student.